MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Methods.md

 ```

 The first method signature takes the destination file name (and a path).
 The
-following example uses The first `CopyTo` method to copy the `Final.txt` file to
+following example uses the first `CopyTo` method to copy the `Final.txt` file to
 the `C:\Bin` directory.

 ```powershell